No items found.

 Identifying emotional patterns

-The therapist helps clients recognize their emotional patterns and how they may contribute to their distress.
+The therapist helps clients recognize their emotional arousal patterns and how they may contribute to their distress.
 This includes identifying the triggers, thoughts, and behaviors that lead to negative emotions.

 Exploring and processing emotions

-The therapist creates a secure space for the client to delve into and manage their emotions, wherein they help the client to recognize and communicate both initial emotions (like sorrow or fury) and subsequent emotions (like humiliation or remorse).
-Through this process, the therapist helps the client gain insight into their emotional responses and develop coping strategies to navigate challenging situations.
+The therapist creates a secure space for the client to delve into and manage their emotions, helping the client recognize and communicate both initial emotions (like sorrow or fury) and subsequent emotions (like humiliation or remorse).

 Promoting emotional regulation